KhalilElAmine/KhalilElAmine/README.md

 ## 📚 Education

-- [Bachelor Degree] in [Industrial Computing and Automation] from [INSAT] (2024)
+- Bachelor Degree in Industrial Computing and Automation from INSAT (2024)
-- Relevant coursework: [Machine Learning], [Deep learning], [Big Data], [Deep Learning]
+- Relevant coursework: Machine Learning, Deep learning, Big Data, Robotics.

 ## 🤝 Let's Connect!

 I'm always excited to connect with fellow AI enthusiasts, researchers, and professionals.
-Feel free to reach out through email or connect with me on  [LinkedIn](https://www.linkedin.com/in/khalil-el-amine/) Let's collaborate, share ideas, and push the boundaries of AI together! 🤖
+Feel free to reach out through email or connect with me on  LinkedIn(https://www.linkedin.com/in/khalil-el-amine/) Let's collaborate, share ideas, and push the boundaries of AI together! 🤖